 How has the role of the curator changed?

-The sheer volume of material currently being produced also throws up, for Dr Pymm, some fascinating questions about how that material is both organised and accessed.
+The sheer volume of material currently being produced also throws up, for Dr Pymm, some fascinating questions about how, when it comes to preserving cultural heritage, that material is both organised and accessed.

 “The biggest challenge for audiovisual archiving in the future will be the sheer volume of material, especially digital material.
 So much is produced these days.
 What is significant?
 How do you determine what should be preserved?
 Previously, in the days of just physical media, in terms of controlled storage, space to house items was a major issue for most archives.
 Thus, to some degree, this influenced the volume of material acquired for long-term preservation.